Psychological Safety Framework in Pull-based Open Source Projects: Background and Related Work

 \subsection{Psychological Safety in Software Teams}

-In recent years, researchers have examined PS impact in various S contexts, from Stack Exchange discussions to Agile team dynamics.
+In recent years, researchers have examined PS impact in various SE contexts, from Stack Exchange discussions to Agile team dynamics.
 Previous studies \cite{Santana2023,Santana2024,Lenberg2018,Alami2024, Kakar_2018} together observed that PS is a vital component of successful software development teams, which foster an environment where developers feel comfortable sharing ideas, asking questions, and embracing innovation.

 Santana et al. investigated PS in SE by analyzing discussions on Stack Exchange \cite{Santana2023}.
 Their findings suggest that a psychologically safe environment enables developers to ask questions and share knowledge more freely, leading to enhanced learning and problem-solving efficiency~\cite{Santana2023}.
-Additionally, they identified potential indicators of a lack of PS in software development teams through various interpersonal scenarios, such as communication of opinions on work issues, and valuation of expressed opinion.
+Additionally, they identified seven potential indicators of PS in software development teams through various interpersonal scenarios (see first row in Table~\ref{tab:PSinST}).
 Further studies by Santana et al. highlight the significance of PS in software workplaces \cite{Santana2024}.
 Their research emphasizes that teams with higher levels of PS exhibit improved communication, reduced stress, and greater openness to innovation, which are important for maintaining productivity and software quality~\cite{Santana2024}.
-They observed that in a psychologically safe workplace, the following should not be challenging: disagreeing with suggestions or ideas, identifying problems, recommending changes, sharing negative feedback, seeking help, drawing attention to errors, and admitting errors.
 They also shared some takeaways for software teams to foster a psychologically safe workspace, such as for software project leaders to ensure that the team is comfortable admitting errors.
+They observed that in a psychologically safe workplace, there are seven points that should not be challenging (see second row in Table~\ref{tab:PSinST}).